A spinorial energy functional: critical points and gradient flow: Abstract

 \section{Abstract}

-On the universal bundle of unit spinors we study a natural energy functional whose critical points, if $\dim M \geq 3$, are precisely the pairs $(g,\phi)$ consisting of a Ricci-flat Riemannian metric $g$ together with a parallel $g$-spinor~$\phi$.
+Let $M$ be a compact spin manifold.
+On the universal bundle of unit spinors we study a natural energy functional whose critical points, if $\dim M \geq 3$, are precisely the pairs $(g,\phi)$ consisting of a Ricci-flat Riemannian metric~$g$ together with a parallel $g$-spinor~$\phi$.
 We investigate the basic properties of this functional and study its negative gradient flow, the so-called spinor flow.
 In particular, we prove short-time existence and uniqueness for this flow.

 \subjclass[2000]{}

 \keywords{}